pontus/LocalEGA/docs/index.rst

 The overall data workflow consists of three parts:

 - The user logs onto the Local EGA's inbox and uploads the encrypted files.
-He/She then goes to the Central EGA's interface to prepare a submission;
+They then go to the Central EGA's interface to prepare a submission;
 - Upon submission completion, the files are ingested into the archive and become searchable by the Central EGA's engine;
-- Once the file has been successfully archived, with proper permissions given by te Data Access Comitte the file(s) can be accessed by researchers.
+- Once the file has been successfully archived, it can be accessed by researchers in accordance with permissions given by the corresponding Data Access Committee.

 ----